Design Editing API

 All pages have an associated type:

-For the time being, apps can only interact with absolute pages.
+For the time being, apps can only interact with absolute pages (see the following section).
 All other types of pages are unsupported.
-The most notable consequence of this is that the Design Editing API is not compatible with documents(opens in a new tab or window).
+The most notable consequence of this is that the Design Editing API isn't compatible with Canva Docs(opens in a new tab or window).

 Absolute pages